-form is used, then step is set to 1.
-All of start, stop and step must be positive. lhs This describes the owner name of the resource records to be created.
+lhs This describes the owner name of the resource records to be created.
 Any single \$ (dollar sign) symbols within the lhs string are replaced by the iterator value.
-To get a \$ in the output, you need to escape the \$ using a backslash e.g. \\$.
+To get a \$ in the output, you need to escape the \$ using a backslash e.g. \ \$ .
 The \$ may optionally be followed by modifiers which change the offset from the iterator, field width and base.
-Modifiers are introduced by a { (left brace) immediately fol- lowing the \$ as \${offset[,width[,base]]}.
-For example, \${-20,3,d} sub- tracts 20 from the current value, prints the result as a decimal in a zero- padded field of width 3.
+Modifiers are introduced by a { (left brace) immediately fol- lowing the \$ as \$ {offset[,width[,base]]}.
+For example, \$ {-20,3,d} sub- tracts 20 from the current value, prints the result as a decimal in a zero- padded field of width 3.
 Available output forms are decimal (d), octal (o) and hexadecimal (x or X for uppercase).
-The default modifier is \${0,0,d} .
-If the lhs is not absolute, the current \$ORIGIN is appended to the name.
-For compatibility with earlier versions, \$\$ is still recognized as indittl Specifies the time-to-live of the generated records.
-If not specified this will be inherited using the normal TTL inheritance rules. class and ttl can be entered in either order. class Specifies the class of the generated records.
+The default modifier is \$ {0,0,d}.
+If the lhs is not absolute, the current \$ORIGIN is appended For compatibility with earlier versions, \$\$ is still recognized as indi- ш 1 cating a literal \$ in the output. u will be inherited using the normal TTL inheritance rules class and ttl can be entered in either order. class Specifies the class of the generated records.
 This must match the zone class if it is specified. class and ttl can be entered in either order. type At present the only supported types are PTR, CNAME, DNAME, A, AAAA and NS. rhs rhs is a domain name.
 It is processed similarly to lhs.